shadman/resume-json-parse-ruby/README.md

 - Create a directory for your Ruby Projects
 - Need to clone/copy all code from repository on your Ruby project directory.
 - No need for any kind of database.
-- Install RVM and Ruby by given commands below (if needed; otherwise install only gems)
+- Install RVM and Ruby by given commands below (if needed; otherwise install only gems. steps defined in 'Ruby setup with RVM')
-- Run with puma server or can run in webrick
+- Run with puma server.
+(Steps define in 'Run Project via Puma')
-- On puma server deployment, you may access via http://localhost:5000.
-- On webrick server deployment, you may access via http://localhost:3000.
+- After successful deployment and server run, you may access via http://localhost:3000.
 - Cheers.

 ## Sample JSON: